nxt-insurance/nxt_state_machine/README.md

 - Implement :around_transition callback chain
 - Check if having multiple state machines in the same class is a big issue
-- Build NxtCallCenter for evaluating block with respect to their arity
+- Build NxtCallCenter for evaluating block with respect to their arity => Maybe it would be better to have a Callable class so that we can ask for arity before execution?!
 - Replace custom callback with call center implementation
 - Reevaluate the response of the transition?
 What would you expect?